 Prospects and Concepts, February 2014

 “I believe that the fall of the Iron Curtain and the reappearance of Eastern Europe into the global art scene resulted in a particular interest in history-as-material in art.
 A lot of verges on a kind of nostalgia and the historical footage that is already interesting in itself.
 But I don’t think I have ever seen such elaborate de and re constructing practices like those of Kristina.
 The work on show was really a surprise, especially in its setting: in the resounding of space and the distribution of the sculptural, the sound and the text parts.
-The tree parts make it all more than their sum and the abstractionist result still evokes the drama of the Bosnian war in which the Netherlands and the Hague, as political capital and the center of international justice, also played a role.”
+The tree parts make it all more than their sum and the abstractionist result still evokes the drama of the Yugoslav war in which the Netherlands and the Hague, as political capital and the center of international justice, also played a role.”

 Excerpt from the text focusing on the ‘Soundtrack (statements of guilt)’